naorye/web-dev-easy-src/source/_posts/2013-08-05-pages-slider-with-javascript-and-css.markdown

     background-image: url('http://www.lorempixum.com/300/100/?4');
 }
 ```
 Keep in mind that all the pages must have equal width.
-In our example, page size is 300px-100px.
+In our example, page size is 300px width and 100px height.
 In order to make this example interesting, each page contains a random image.
-Now all we left to do is writing the plugin behavior.
+Now all we are left to do is writing the plugin's behavior.

 Slider Behavior
 ---------------
-Out slider behavior is very simple.
-All we have to do it to listen to mouse down, mouse move and mouse up events, and move the pages accordingly.
+Our slider behavior is very simple.
+All we have to do is to bind to mouse down, mouse move and mouse up events, and move the pages accordingly.
 I will start to write this plugin with prototype, so if you are not familiar with prototype, my <a href="/javascript-prototype" target="_blank">JavaScript Prototype</a> article can be a good reference.
 Later I will integrate the plugin to jQuery plugin but you can easily integrate it yourself to an AngularJS directive or whatever you like.
 At the end I will integrate the plugin with <a href="http://eightmedia.github.io/hammer.js" target="_blank">Hammer.js</a> so the plugin will work also with touch gestures.
 Ok, enough talking.
-Lets write our plugin.
+Let's write our plugin.

 ## PagesSlider Initialization and Events Binding ##
 ```javascript PagesSlider initialization and events binding